Terms and Conditions | IncyteCARES for MONJUVI® Skip to main content

 IMPORTANT SAFETY INFORMATION

-Contraindications: None
+Contraindications:

 Warnings and Precautions:

 • Infusion-Related Reactions (IRRs).
-MONJUVI can cause IRRs, including fever, chills, rash, flushing, dyspnea, and hypertension.
+MONJUVI (tafasitamab-cxix) can cause IRRs, including fever, chills, rash, flushing, dyspnea, and hypertension.
 Premedicate patients and monitor frequently during infusion.
 Based on the severity of the IRR, interrupt or discontinue MONJUVI and institute appropriate medical management.

 • Infections.
 Fatal and serious infections, including opportunistic infections, occurred in patients during treatment with MONJUVI and following the last dose.
-73% of the 81 patients developed an infection.
-The most frequent infections were respiratory tract infection, urinary tract infection, bronchitis, nasopharyngitis and pneumonia.
-Grade 3 or higher infection occurred (30% of 81 patients).
-The most frequent grade 3 or higher infection was pneumonia.
-Infection-related deaths were reported (2.5% of 81 patients).
+In L-MIND, 73% of the 81 patients with DLBCL who received MONJUVI developed an infection.
+Grade 3 or higher infection occurred in 30%.
+The most frequent infections of any grade were respiratory tract infections (51%, including pneumonias) and urinary tract infection (17%).
+Among 274 patients with FL who received MONJUVI in combination with lenalidomide and rituximab in inMIND, Grade 3 or higher infections occurred in 24%.
 Monitor patients for signs and symptoms of infection and manage infections as appropriate.
+Consider infection prophylaxis per institutional guidelines.
+Consider treatment with subcutaneous or intravenous immunoglobulin (IVIG) as appropriate.

-Adverse Reactions: The most common adverse reactions (≥20%) were neutropenia (51%), fatigue (38%), anemia (36%), diarrhea (36%), thrombocytopenia (31%), cough (26%), pyrexia (24%), peripheral edema (24%), respiratory tract infection (24%), and decreased appetite (22%).
+The most common adverse reactions (≥20%) in patients with DLBCL were neutropenia (51%), respiratory tract infection (51%), fatigue (38%), anemia (36%), diarrhea (36%), thrombocytopenia (31%), cough (26%), pyrexia (24%), peripheral edema (24%), and decreased appetite (22%).

-Please see the Full Prescribing Information.
+Please see the Full Prescribing Information for more information about MONJUVI.

 INDICATIONS AND USAGE